Spyxpo/flutter_scs/README.md

 ## Database

 NoSQL document database with collections and subcollections.
-The backend supports multiple database types:
+SCS supports two database types:

-- **NeDB**: File-based NoSQL (default, for development)
+- **eaZI**: Document-based NoSQL with Firestore-like collections, documents, and subcollections (default)
-- **MongoDB**: Production-grade NoSQL database
+- **MongoDB**: Relational-style database with tables, columns, and rows

-Configure the backend database type via `DATABASE_TYPE` environment variable.
+Configure the backend database type via `DATABASE_TYPE` environment variable (`eazi` or `mongodb`).
 See the main SCS documentation for details.

 ### Add a document